MrDunkel089/find_open_ports/README.md

 #### Will you ever make a full macOS version of this?

 You can always use the Python option on macOS.
 Since macOS is UNIX-based, the process should be similar.
 Install [Homebrew](https://brew.sh/) and use `brew install [...]` to set up everything.
 All other steps should be the same.
+UPDATE: used my mac to test it... and it worked.
+You need brew just for python3 and nothing more... the rest is the same